Dummi26/mers/README.md

 ### Matching on user input

 In this script, we ask the user to enter some text.
-We match on the entered text.
+We match on the entered text:

 - If it can be parsed as an int, we save it as an int.
 - If it can't be parsed as an int, but it can be parsed as a float, we save it as a float
-- If it can't ba parsed as an int or a float, we return an error (of type string)
+- If it can't be parsed as an int or a float, we return an error (of type string)

+We then debug-print num (try entering '12' vs '12.5' - nums type will change!)

     println("Enter some text, I will try to parse it!") text = read_line()